 So, how does a project manager or team member become situationally aware?
 The response is to train the mind.
 Training the mind to be situationally aware is not difficult, but requires effort over a period of time.
 This is where risk management tools and techniques come in handy.
 A daily solo brainstorming session can help you to renew your attention to be situationally aware.

 Think about the last time you were in a risk management session with your project team.
 Picture the team sitting around the table, staring at each other trying to come up with a new risk.
-Remember the same list of risks that are presented in every project and every session.
+Remember the same list of risks that is presented in every project and every session.
 This brainstorming session is a focused effort to identify risks, but risks do not occur in a static environment.
 The project is an ever-changing landscape.
 Every decision and every event creates a new picture of the project for the risks to jump out at you.
 This dynamic environment is why project managers struggle with risk management.
 Therefore, constant vigilance must be developed and maintained.

 Being situationally aware requires you to understand the current situation of the project and what will come next.
 This requires a significant amount of data.
 The pilot has navigation systems, instruments, weather reports, and eyes on the skies.
 This all brings information to the pilot to know what the current situation is.
 The flight plan identifies where the plane is to go next.